By Donna Gehrke-White

 Free visit with nature

-You can see Fort Lauderdale’s high rises from a 68-foot-tall observation tower.
-But you are a world away amid the mangroves and subtropical forests in the 1,500 acres of the Anne Kolb Nature Center, 751 Sheridan St., at West Park Lake in Hollywood.
-The center offers ecological exhibits and a 3,500-gallon aquarium.
+You are a world away amid the mangroves and subtropical forests in the 1,500 acres of the Anne Kolb Nature Center, 751 Sheridan St., at West Park Lake in Hollywood.
+The center offers ecological exhibits and a 3,500-gallon aquarium, there’s a fee for the exhibit hall.
 Outside there are several trails to West Lake and the mangroves.
-Some lead to bird feeding and prime fishing spots on the Intracoastal.
 Visitors rave about seeing wildlife, from a raccoon to crocodiles and alligators.
 The center is free during the week, $1.50 for each person 6 and up on the weekends or $8 maximum per car of visitors.
 It is open daily from 8 a.m. to 6 p.m.
-Call 954-926-2480.
+Call 954-357-5161.

 Bass Pro Shops in Dania Beach has become a tourist spot throughout the United States and its Dania Beach store at 200 Gulf Stream Way, is no exception: It offers nearly four acres of sights, from an indoor waterfall to an aquarium to a shooting range.
 Remember it costs nothing to look, and the store often organizes free activities for children and families.
 The store is open seven days a week, 9 a.m. to 10 p.m.
 Monday through Saturday.
 On Sunday it opens from 10 a.m. to 7 p.m.
 954-929-7710.